sanity-io/example-app-react-native/README.md

-Sanity + Next.js frontend example
+Sanity + React Native app example
 ===

 This is an example Sanity backed [React Native](https://facebook.github.io/react-native/) app for the movies database dataset.